 1 Credits This course is a certification training course in wildland fire fighting.
 Certifications include I-100, S-130, S-190, and L-180.
 Lectures cover safety, fire weather, fire behavior, and firefighting equipment.
 An experiential field day focuses on map and compass use, fire line creation, fire shelter deployment, and familiarity with firefighting trucks and dozers.
-Students who pass the course and the federal pack test

-(which they must arrange on their own) are eligible to receive a red card.
-Course Fee.
+Students who pass the course and the federal pack test (which they must arrange on their own) are eligible to receive a red card.

-NRS 103 - Wolf Ecology & Management
+NRS 103 - Wolf Ecology & Conservation

-1 Credits Working with educators from Northland College, the Wisconsin Department of Natural Resources, and the Timber Wolf Alliance students will learn the history, biology, ecology, monitoring methods, management, and research of wolves in Wisconsin.
-Students will also explore the future of wolf management and conservation.
-Students learn how to differentiate between wolves, dogs, wolf-dog hybrids, coyotes, and other carnivores using skulls, furs, tracks, and trail camera images.
-Through hands-on exercises students learn the basics of radio-telemetry monitoring, trail camera placement, research trapping, howl surveys, and more.
-Students are required to complete one howl survey within the month of September outside of class time.
-Course meets Friday, Saturday, and Sunday, once during the semester in the month of September.
+1 Credits Working with educators from Northland College, the Timber Wolf Alliance, the Wisconsin Department of Natural Resources, and other wolf biologists, students are introduced to the history, biology, ecology, monitoring methods, management, and reasearch of wolves in Wisconsin and the Midwest.
+Students also explore common myths of wolves and discuss the future of wolf conservation.
+Through hands-on exercises, students learn the basics of wolf monitoring, such as howl surveys and radio telemetry.
+When offered in the fall session, this class meets one time during the semester on a Friday, Saturday, and Sunday and also requires an additional night for an independent howl survey.
 Course Fee